Juni Taisen: Zodiac War

 Juni Taisen: Zodiac War (十二大戦, Jūni Taisen) is a Japanese light novel written by Nisio Isin and illustrated by Hikaru Nakamura.
 It was published by Shueisha on May 19, 2015.
 It is a prequel to and ends with their one-shot manga titled "The One Wish That Must Be Granted, and the Ninety-nine That Can Be Done Without", published in Weekly Young Jump on January 8, 2015.
 The novel is licensed by Viz Media, which released an English translation in October 2017.
-An anime television series adaptation by Graphinica aired from October 3 to December 19, 2017.
+An anime television series adaptation produced by Graphinica aired from October 3 to December 19, 2017.
 The sequel novel Zodiac War vs Zodiac War (十二大戦対十二大戦, Jūni Taisen Tai Jūni Taisen) was released on December 12, 2017.

 Plot

 In a city of half a million people who have all been removed, twelve of the deadliest warriors with the names and attributes of the Chinese zodiac animals are pitted against each other in the twelfth Zodiac Tournament, which takes place every twelve years.
 During this rendition, each warrior is asked to swallow one of twelve crystallized poison jewels known as Beast Gems (Juseki), which will kill each of the warriors after twelve hours.
 To be granted any one wish of their choosing, the winner must retrieve all the crystals from the other eleven competitors before the deadline (midnight, December 12).
 It becomes a ruthless battle where survival is crucial by any means.